 Finally, THE WAR TAPES brings a sobering awareness to the audience on the lingering psychological after-effects of the war on returning service men.
 Whatever one’s particular position on the war may be, the movie makes it fairly easy to deduce that anything less than full support for these brave men and women, who did not make the policies, is not only psychologically harmful to them, but all the lives that they will touch long after the war is over.

+THE WAR TAPES is a documentary about the war in Iraq shot by the soldiers themselves.
+The movie begins with the soldiers' deployment.
+It ends with the conclusion of their tour of duty, their return home, and the aftermath.
+Running commentaries, sometimes witty and funny, by the main characters and cameramen are made throughout, as well as interviews with family members.
+As the movie progresses, the audience is led through the streets of dangerous Fallujah.
+The movie winds up in the middle of firefight where the enemy is never seen until their bodies are found on the ground.
 Despite the amateur photography, THE WAR TAPES is well made, but somewhat monotonous.
 A solid documentary, it is clear, clinical and does not try to take sides, some broadsides at Halliburton and common left-wing misrepresentations notwithstanding.
 Most of the violence takes place off camera, but several real human remains are shown, including hard-to-recognize body parts.
 The overall experience occasionally feels too voyeuristic for comfort.
 Thankfully, the scenes of the families succeed in making a very much needed emotional connection.
 There are a large number of obscenities and vulgar talk, so exercise extreme caution.